jboss-gpe/processFlowProvision/README.txt

             5)  BIRT reporting
         - provisioning scripts work only in a *nix variant (read: no windows)

-    - switchyard
+    - 5.3.1
-        - targeted for "standalone" JBoss AS7 runtime modified with SY modules
+        - targeted for "domain" managed JBoss EAP6 environment in 'local' mode
-        - tracks master branch of SY community project from github
+        - targeted for 'standalone' EAP 6 in 'openshift' mode
+        - provisions Red Hat BRMS 5.3.1
+            - 5 Dec.
+2012:  in particular, BRMS 5.3.1 ER4
-        - configurable to use either mysql or postgres
+        - configurable to use either mysql, oracle or postgres
         - leverages embedded hornetq provided by EAP 6
-        - does not include any pfp services
+        - pfp services implemented using CDI & JPA 2.1 with EJB 3.1 wrappings
-        - configurable to use either mysql or postgres
         - provisions additional droolsjbpm web archives such as :
-            1)  guvnor
+            1)  jboss-brms
             2)  designer
+            3)  business-central-server
+            4)  business-central
+            5)  BIRT reporting
         - provisioning scripts work only in a *nix variant (read: no windows)

     - 5.3.0.GA
         - targeted for non-clustered JBoss EAP 5.*